MakaremHind/human-in-loop-warehouse/README.md

 - "Is there any red box in the system?"
 - "List all the boxes"
 - "What was the last order executed?"
+- “Move the box 1 from conveyor_02 to container_01”